Skip to main content

 Below is an overview of the steps involved in a supply chain risk management process.

-1. Identify and document known risks.
+Step 1: Identify and document known risks.

 To start, identify potential risks that could affect the supply chain, focusing on known risks.
 Known risks can be identified, measured, and managed over time.
 For example, you can estimate the likelihood of a supplier going bankrupt by looking at its financial history and quantifying the impact it would have on your organization.
 Unknown risks are harder to identify, measure, and manage.
 For example, you may not be able to predict some natural disasters that affect your supply chain, like the explosion of a long dormant volcano.

 A list of potential risks to your supply chain should include natural disasters, geopolitical issues, supplier failures, demand fluctuations, technological disruptions, and regulatory changes, among other risks.
-These should be documented in one place, often known as a risk register.
+These should be documented in one place, often known as a risk register

-2. Assess risks.
+Step 2: Assess risks.

-Once identified and documented, each risk should be assessed based on its probability and potential impact.
-This will allow you to identify the products and supply chain nodes with the greatest risk or failure potential and prioritize resources to manage them accordingly.
+This assessment will allow you to identify the products and supply chain nodes with the greatest risk or failure potential and prioritize resources to manage them accordingly.

-3. Develop strategies for mitigating risks.
+Step 3: Develop strategies for mitigating risks.

 Next, develop strategies to mitigate these identified risks.
 Examples are diversifying suppliers so you aren’t reliant on a single one, creating redundancy in critical processes, and developing contingency plans if a disaster occurs.